-The course serves to prepare the students for IBDP Biology and to develop and sustain their interest in the subject.
-Through the themes of "Ecosystem & ecology", "Biodiversity", "Scientific investigation skills" and "Basic human physiology", students will acquire basic biological knowledge and generic skills for scientific investigation.
-Students will also have their study skills and learning styles aligned with those specified in the IB Learner Profile.
+The course is designed to prepare students for IBDP Biology while fostering a deep interest in the subject.
+Through the exploration of human physiology, genetics, ecology, classification, and evolution, students will acquire fundamental biological knowledge and essential scientific inquiry skills.
+Furthermore, this course will help students align their study techniques and learning approaches with the principles outlined in the IB Learner Profile.